Afonso Celso de Assis Figueiredo Júnior

-Afonso Celso de Assis Figueiredo Júnior, titled Count of Afonso Celso by the Holy See, better known as Afonso Celso, (31 March 1860 - 11 July 1938) was a teacher, poet, historian and Brazilian politician.
-He is one of the founders of the Brazilian Academy of Letters, where he occupied the chair number 36.
+Afonso Celso de Assis Figueiredo Júnior, titled Count of Afonso Celso by the Holy See, better known as Afonso Celso, (31 March 1860 - 11 July 1938) was a Brazilian poet, professor, historian, and politician.
+He was one of the founders of the Brazilian Academy of Letters, where he occupied the chair number 36.

 Biography

 He was born in Ouro Preto, the son of Afonso Celso, Viscount of Ouro Preto, the last President of the Council of Ministers of the Brazilian Empire, and of Francisca de Paula Martins de Toledo, the daughter of Counselor Joaquim Floriano de Toledo, colonel of the National Guard, who was president of the province of São Paulo six times.

 He graduated in law in 1880 from the Faculty of Law of Largo de São Francisco, University of São Paulo, defending the thesis "Law of Revolution."

 Politics and magisterium

 He was elected for four consecutive terms of general deputy by Minas Gerais.
 With the proclamation of the republic, in 1889, left the policy to accompany the father in exile, that followed the departure of the imperial family for Portugal.

 Away from politics, he devoted himself to journalism and teaching.
 He divulged for more than 30 years his articles in Jornal do Brasil and Correio da Manhã.
 In the magisterium, he held the chair of political economy at the Faculty of Juridical and Social Sciences of Rio de Janeiro.

 In 1892, he joined the Brazilian Historic and Geographic Institute.
 After the death of the Baron of Rio Branco, in 1912, he was elected perpetual president of this institution, a post he held until 1938.
 He died in Rio de Janeiro.